 implacable winter’s long, cross-questioning brunt.

-In the second stanza the speaker continues on to give further description to the trees.
-Lawrence utilize personification again to make the reader empathize with the plants and the suffering they endure during the winter months.
+In the second stanza, the speaker continues to give a further description of the trees.
+Lawrence utilizes personification again to make the reader empathize with the plants and the suffering they endure during the winter months.
 One might relate to their feelings of exposure and helplessness.